Hubs-Foundation/hubs/CONTRIBUTING.md

 | P3 | Address when able after P2 bugs are fixed.
 Affects a small set of users inconsistently in a non-breaking way with an easy workaround. | Every so often, a standalone VR headset will show up as a mobile phone in the user list.
 Refreshing fixes it. |

 ### 🎨 3D Art
-If you are a 3D artist and want to support what we're doing with Hubs, consider creating and releasing content under a Creative Commons license or creating scenes using the [Spoke web editor](https://hubs.mozilla.com/spoke) and releasing them as remixable environments.
+If you are a 3D artist and want to support what we're doing with Hubs, consider creating and releasing content under a Creative Commons license or creating scenes using the [Spoke scene editor](https://hubs.mozilla.com/spoke) and releasing them as remixable environments.
 Content with low polygon counts that are optimized to run well on the web are much appreciated!
 In particular, we'd love to see scenes that capture a wide range of experiences.

 ### 📜 Documentation
 Our documentation for Hubs is hosted on the [GitHub Hubs Wiki](https://github.com/mozilla/hubs/wiki) section of the project.
 The documentation for Spoke is hosted on the [GitHub Spoke Wiki](https://github.com/mozilla/spoke/wiki) For contributing corrections or additional pages for the Wiki, please file an issue as a suggestion in the corresponding repository with your proposed content and we will review it and add it to the wiki when all looks good!